musayahea/Type-Writter/README.md

 - `@keyframes` for CSS animations
 - `steps()` function for a realistic typing pace
 - A blinking cursor using a border animation
-- `setTimeout` to control typing delay
+- `setInterval` to control typing delay

 ---